PassiveLemon/tmodloader1.4-docker/README.md

 </br>

 ## The end
 Assuming you did everything correctly, your container should automatically start running and downloading your server.
-It will then prompt you to add your modpack. </br>
+It will then prompt you to add your modpack.
+Once added, run it with the same file and it should start normally. </br>

 Some mods might have issues with the server when it starts up.
 This is rare but it happens and I can not do anything about this so you will have to remove that mod or find a work around yourself. </br>